lmtoy/lmtoy_2021-S1-US-3/README.md

 P   =  1.5 min   pointing
 R,D = 12.0 min   RA or DEC map

-## Pointing
+## Additional Pointing Corrections?

 Since the emission in M100 is already fairly strong in a single obsnum, one experiment to check on pointing is to make cross-correlation maps between them, and not rely on the actual headers.
 Conceivably this could show some offsets, that could result in a better aligned combination.
-There was some indication there are some systematic offsets in some of the data, so this could be a more advanced version.
+There was some indication there are some systematic offsets in some of the data, so this could be a more advanced version, but there were also some very unexplained facts about the cross-corr data.

 Otherwise the effective beam for the ALMA+LMT combination is not the traditional 12", but more like 13 or 14", which has some impact on fidelity and correctness of the combination.